unutk4n/pense-by-unutkan/md_files/artificial_intelligence.md

 book recommendation (quite old so it won't help todays AI): A PROPOSAL FOR THE DARTHMOUTH SUMMER RESERACH PROJECT ON ARTIFICIAL INTELLIGENCE - MCCARTHY

 I've watched two videos so far.
-Things we learned: The AI revolutions is happening is because we have data more than we need.
+Things we learned: The AI revolutions is happening  because we have data more than we need.
 Social Media and Internet allows us to have this data.
 We have super fast computers that can process data faster than anything.

 https://www.youtube.com/playlist?list=PL8dPuuaLjXtO65LeD2p4_Sb5XQ51par_b